Described as a

-Martine Jarlgaard works on a consultancy and partnership basis in the intersection of sustainability, technology, fashion and art.
+technology pioneer by Fast Company and Forbes, Martine Jarlgaard works in the intersection of sustainability, technology, fashion and art.
 Her drive towards positive change is complimented by her passion for sustainability and technology’s potential to change human behaviour and to disrupt the very core of the fashion industry.

-Martine has been featured in Forbes, Huffington Post, Vogue, on BBC News and has been invited to give talks as an industry expert and thought leader at Yale University, Singularity University, British Fashion Council’s Fashion Forum 2018, China Fashion Forum, Stockholm Fashion Tech Conference and Human Rights Foundation around topics such as disruption, sustainability, ethics, digital transformation, technology such as Blockchain and Extended Reality, transparency, XR art installation MEET YOURSELF, the future of fashion and creativity in the age of AI.
+Martine has been featured in Forbes, Huffington Post, Vogue, on BBC News and has been invited to give talks as an industry expert and thought leader at the Inter-American Development Bank, Yale University, The Next Web, Singularity University, British Fashion Council’s Fashion Forum, China Fashion Forum, Stockholm Fashion Tech Conference and Human Rights Foundation around topics such as disruption, sustainability, ethics, digital transformation, technology such as Blockchain and Extended Reality, transparency, XR art installation MEET YOURSELF, the future of fashion and creativity in the age of AI.

 - Extended Reality art experience and installation MEET YOURSELF at Louisiana Museum of Modern Art supported by Unity Technologies.
-The concept evolves around self-perception and mental health.
+The concept evolves around self-perception, mental health and our future with technology, alternative realities and avatars.
 MEET YOURSELF allows you to stand face to face with your life-size, 3D, holographic avatar of yourself and to see yourself and others do, January 2018.

 - First Blockchain-powered supply chain transparency fashion pilot at Copenhagen Fashion Summit, May 2017.